mlogan914/mlogan914.github.io/_posts/2025-08-22-data-orchestration-the-data-behind-the-pipelines.md

 ## What Orchestration Looks Like in Data Work

 For data teams (including those working with clinical trial data), orchestration might mean:
-- Running an extract job only when yesterday’s data file has arrived
+- Running an extract job only when yesterday’s data file has arrived.
-- Automatically triggering data cleaning scripts before a transformation job starts
+- Automatically triggering data cleaning scripts before a transformation job starts.
-- Running compliance checks after a dataset has been created, and stopping the process if it fails
+- Running compliance checks after a dataset has been created, and stopping the process if it fails.
-- Sending an alert if any step doesn’t complete as expected
+- Sending an alert if any step doesn’t complete as expected.

 The key is that orchestration makes the process **hands-off, repeatable, and trackable**.
-You’re not waiting on one person to remember to “execute”.
+You’re not waiting on one person to remember to “execute.”

 ---